KevinMarquette/kevinmarquette.github.io/_draft/2018-01-12-Powershell-switch-statement.md

 # If statement

-One of the first flow control statements that you will learn is the `if` statement.
+One of the first statements that you will learn is the `if` statement.
 It lets you execute a script block if a statement is true.

     if ( Test-Path $Path )
     {